-Exit Code Description Cohort Action Examples of Acceptable Supporting Documentation 5 Temporarily withdrawn due to suspension or school approved illness (does not exempt the student) Included in school's cohort Schools may use this code to track students in the auditing process.
-Code does not remove a student from the cohort.
-Written acknowledgement on official letterhead from an administrator at the school confirming suspension or school approved illness.
-6 Student is deceased Removed from school's cohort only if adequate documentation is provided Supporting documentation includes an obituary, death certificate, newspaper article or funeral program.
+Exi t cod e Description Cohort action Examples of acceptable supporting documentation 6 Student is deceased Removed from school's cohort only if adequate documentation is Supporting documentation includes an obituary, death certificate, newspaper article or funeral program.
 7 Other situation that does not exempt the student from the cohort Included in school's cohort Schools may use this code to track students in the auditing process.
 Code does not remove a student from the cohort.
 8 Visiting student (should not have been in the cohort) Removed from school's cohort only if adequate documentation is provided Provide one of the following supporting documents: For foreign exchange students, a copy of the official exchange program paperwork reflecting the year of participation (on exchange agency letterhead.)
-For all other visiting students, written acknowledgement on official letterhead from an administrator at the school confirming the student is a non-content (not included in ADM) visiting student with supporting documentation from PowerSchool.
-9 Graduated (listed on the official list of graduates) Included in school's cohort Graduation status (diploma) is entered in Graduation Data Verification (GDV) in PowerSchool and captured in an official data collection. • No additional supporting documentation is necessary.
+For all other visiting students, written acknowledgement on official letterhead from an administrator at the school confirming the student is a non-content (not included in ADM) visiting 9 Graduated (listed on the official list of graduates) Included in school's cohort Graduation status (diploma) is entered in Graduate Data Verification (GDV), or for 5-year Cooperative Innovative High Schools a record of meeting requirement at end of fourth year in PowerSchool and captured in an official data collection.